IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/deploying-running-external-java-stored-procedures.md

 ![Routine options]({{site.baseurl}}/assets/images/jsp-routine-options.png)

-- The **Enable debugging** option is not currently available for external Java stored procedures.
+- Use the **Enable debugging** option to specify whether this procedure is available to be debugged.

 - Use the **WLM environment** option to specify which Workload Manager environment will be used to debug the procedure.
 If you enable debugging but leave this field empty, the default WLM environment will used.